-These flexible courses support half-day camps, full-day camps, and after-school coding clubs with students of different ages and experience levels.
-With Tynker’s automatic assessment, lesson plans, teacher guides, and answer keys, instructors don’t need any prior programming experience to teach programming in a fun, engaging way.
+Tynker's flexible courses support half-day camps, full-day camps, and after-school coding clubs with students of different ages and experience levels.
+With our automatic assessments, lesson plans, teacher guides, and answer keys, instructors don’t need any prior programming experience to teach code in a fun, engaging way.

-We use a flexible pricing model, so you only pay for the licenses that you need.
-Your account is debited as students start using a course.
+We use a flexible pricing model, so you just pay for the licenses that you need.
+That way, your account is only debited as students start using a course.
 Courses cost $100/student for Minecraft camps, $75/student for full-day camps, and $50/student for half-day camps and after-school programs.

 A complete solution to run coding camps

 Choose from 8 Camp Courses

 Enhanced Creativity Suite